 I am not sure what the future holds, but I have some ideas that I am very excited about.
 I will forever be grateful for that studio apparent, our kind landlords and how that period of time helped shape the path we will walk.

 Wow!
-Thank you all for the kind words & healthy debate.
+Thank you all for the kind words & healthy debate here in the comments and on other websites and social platforms.
 It is so interesting to watch people of very different beliefs and backgrounds have such broad conversation from 4,000 words.

-We are a family that decided to make a somewhat unconventional tradeoff for a period.
-We chose to sacrifice space in order to save time (commuting) and money, while continuing to live in a place we wanted to be.
-We benefited during that time from others who had shared their learnings from similar situations.
-This was my way of paying it forward.
+We are a family that decided to make a somewhat unconventional tradeoff for a period – choosing to sacrifice space in order to save time and money, while continuing to live in a place we wanted to be.
+During that time we benefitted from others who had shared their learnings from similar situations and so we hope this post will help others in the same way..

 Blog post: Life in a studio apartment with my wife and two sons https://t.co/Jsjl5nlaEq